 We didn’t hide anything at all at any screen size, and all the functions of the interface are available for all devices that support them.

-Another controversial decision was not to cluster the circles, as many busy maps do, with a number as the density increased.
-I believe while this is beneficial for a numeric interpretation of density, it didn’t feel dense.
-Allowing it to look chaotic helped drive home the truthful fact there are many, many connected things — the Internet of Things is not coming, it’s here today.
+Another considered decision was not to cluster the circles, as many busy maps do, as the density increased.
+We thought that while this is beneficial for a numeric interpretation of density, it didn’t actually feel dense.
+Allowing it to look chaotic helped drive home the truthful fact there’s a huge number of connected things — the Internet of Things is not coming, it’s here today.

 As for making it about people, where this is more obvious is on the pages we generate for each of the things, where there are further details and a discussion space.
 The striking difference is the ordering of elements with the first one being the owner of the thing.
 This was quite important as it centralised the things around the person behind them, and that was solidified when we introduced user profiles with all of the owned things.